Rory McIlroy unfazed by underwhelming finish to second round at Sawgrass

 “Just trying to control my ball flight, trying to hit different shots, trying to play with some creativity is something that I think I’ve gotten a lot better at over the last few years.”

-Two-time major winner Collin Morikawa was alongside McIlroy on nine under par following a superb 65, with Tommy Fleetwood on seven under after a 66 and world number one Scottie Scheffler two strokes further back following a 70.
+Two-time major winner Collin Morikawa was alongside McIlroy on nine under par following a superb 65, with Tommy Fleetwood on seven under after a 66 and defending champion Scottie Scheffler two strokes further back following a 70.

+Justin Thomas was just a shot behind Scheffler after equalling the course record with a stunning 62, a remarkable 16-shot improvement on his opening 78.

+Thomas, who played with Tom Hoge when his fellow American set the record in 2023, looked set to fare even better when he covered the first 17 holes in 11 under, only to drag his approach to the 18th into the water to drop his only shot of the day.

 “I was thinking about the cut line for sure,” Schauffele said.
 “Knew I needed to make birdie.
 I think two-putting is probably the easiest way to birdie nine and I was able to do that.”